 I live on my own with my son

-Jessica McMurphy
+Jessica Fulmer

-Jessica McMurphy
+Jessica Fulmer

 Jessica is a born and raised Yukoner who lives in Whitehorse.
 At age 20, she was diagnosed with FASD and she has received helpful support since.
 Jess is proud to have graduated at age 26 with a full Grade 12 diploma.
 Jess has been advocating for individuals with FASD for over fourteen years and she is a powerful advocate for FASD research.
 She feels strongly that parents get help with parenting and that support workers understand what supports can make a difference for individuals with FASD and their families.